JatinKishore/Placement_Preparation/Interview Experiences /Schneider Electric India Pvt Ltd.md

 # Schneider Electric India Pvt Ltd.md

-## Schneider Electric Campus Recruitment - VJTI, Matunga, Mumbai (14th September 2011)
+## 1. Schneider Electric Campus Recruitment

 Schneider Electric visited VJTI, Matunga, Mumbai for campus recruitment on 14th September 2011.
 The package offered was **4.75 LPA (CTC)**.
 Below is a detailed breakdown of the selection process: